 You will catch yourself falling asleep, especially once you stop moving.
 If you sit down, even at the kitchen table for dinner, you will find yourself starting to nod off.
 You’ll have a harder time thinking through difficult issues at work, especially if you’re problem-solving things at work.
 You’re going to have to set expectations with those around you that you are sleep deprived.
 Hopefully, you have nice coworkers who will be accommodating and understanding as you go through this challenging time.

 You will find that you are also easily distracted.
 It may be because you are at your house and your twins are a distraction.
 Or it may be that you’re not thinking clearly, so things pop up and distract you from whatever task you were working on.
 Thus, you will have a hard time focusing on the things that are before you.

 You will easily forget things.
 Even if you had a good memory before, sleep deprivation will cause you to lose track of things in your short-term memory, or maybe even long-term memory.

 You will be grumpy.
 You will not be in your best mood.
 You will be irritable, and so try to balance that because the people around you are going to be experiencing the grumpy version of yourself.
 You will be irritable and easily frustrated.
 So you may have a shorter temper than you did before.

 So if you wrap up all these things it becomes kind of a depressing picture.
 However, this is all counter-balanced by the deep love that you will have for your twins that helps you power through this.
 The moments of holding them, feeding them, taking care of them as you start to build bonds with them, it’ll help you power through the sleep deprivation.

-I talked about how the first year of twins is a complete blur and how that impacts your life back in podcast Episode #8.
+I talked about how the first year of twins is a complete blur and how that impacts your life back in this podcast episode.
 When the twins are here, are you going to be exhausted?
 Yes.
 Just how exhausted will you be?
 Completely, but that exhaustion will start to fade over time as your kids get older and get into a more established routine.